-Dr. Langer has been writing about the value of mindfulness for over 35 years.
+Ellen Langer has been writing about the value of mindfulness for over 35 years.
 I read her book Mindfulness in the early 1990s.
 I still have my copy.
-In it, Dr. Langer points out the tremendous influence context has on our perception of something’s value.
-She gives the example of heroin, something we consider intrinsically bad, which can be beneficial when used in the context of pain management near death.
-Heroin is not intrinsically bad or good.
-It depends on the context in which it is used.
+In it, she points out the tremendous influence context has on our perception of something’s value.
+She gives the example of heroin, something we consider intrinsically bad, yet can be beneficial when used in the context of pain management at the end of life.
+As she points out, heroin itself is neither bad nor good.
+Its value or detriment depends on the context in which it is used.

-When I began working with people who have dementia, I chose to avoid existing approaches to dementia care because what I had seen done in care facilities was meritless.
-My goal was to learn directly from my clients about what kind of care and support they needed.
-Wanting to be mindful, I chose to not be limited or influenced by pre-existing contexts or notions of dementia care.
+When I began working with people who have dementia, I chose to avoid existing approaches to dementia care because of what I had seen done in care facilities in the name of professional dementia care.
+My goal was to learn from my clients directly how to best provide care and support.
+Wanting to be mindful, I chose to not be influenced by preexisting contexts or notions of dementia care.

-What my clients taught me was to allow them to use something else that Dr. Langer writes about: mindlessness and automatic thinking.
+What my clients taught me was to allow them to use something else that Langer writes about: the tools of mindlessness.
 We all know the experience of having repeated a task or activity so frequently and often that we lose consciousness of its steps.
-When was the last time you had to carefully follow the steps involved in making your morning cup of coffee?
-The task becomes something we do without thinking—as if unconsciously following a script.
-Dr. Langer calls this type of mindlessness “automatic behavior.”
+The task becomes something we do without thinking—mindlessly.
+Langer identifies “automatic behavior” and muscle memory as tools we can use mindlessly.

-Applying Dr. Langer’s premises, I approached even mindlessness itself without context.
-What I found is that although mindlessness and automatic thinking may not be helpful to those of us with healthy brains, they are essential and irreplaceable tools in dementia.
+Applying her premises, I approached even mindlessness itself without context.
+What I found is that although automatic thinking and muscle memory may not be helpful to those of us with healthy brains, they are essential and irreplaceable tools for those experiencing dementia.

-Being able to perform a task or activity without being conscious of the steps involved is very valuable for the person who is experiencing dementia.
-As working memory declines (the ability to recall what has just occurred) and memories from the recent past melt away, a person can still use automatic thinking to function in a familiar place.
+When someone loses rational thought and memory, being able to perform a task or activity without being conscious of the steps involved is very valuable.
+As working memory declines (the ability to recall what has just occurred) and memories from the recent past melt away, they can still use automatic thinking to get through daily life if they are in a familiar place.
 Many of my clients have continued to function safely at home long after they were completely unable to function outside it.
 When they are performing tasks in an environment that is unchanged, they are successful using automatic behavior and muscle memory—operating mindlessly.

 What is the importance of all this?
 It means that the most detrimental and unkind thing we can do to people who have dementia is to move them.
-We take away one of the few tools their deteriorating brains can still use.
+We take away two of the limited number of cognitive tools that are still available to them.